Rick Holden: Early life

 Born at Cawder Gill Hospital, Holden forged an interest in football at an early age, playing in the back streets and fields of Skipton and Embsay.

-Prior to and during his professional football career, Holden gained a degree in Human Movement at Carnegie College and a degree in Physiotherapy from the University of Salford.

 Playing career

 Burnley

-While employed at West Marton Dairies, where he worked closely with cheese, in 1985 Holden was invited to train with Burnley.
-He made one League appearance for the Clarets, in a defeat at Leyton Orient the following year.
-He was asked to leave by incoming manager Brian Miller after being unable to commit to full-time training due to his degree course at Carnegie College.
+While employed at West Marton Dairies in 1985, Holden was invited to train with Burnley.
+He made one Football League appearance for the Clarets, in a defeat at Leyton Orient, the following year.
+He was asked to leave by incoming manager Brian Miller after being unable to commit to full-time training due to his attendance at Carnegie College Leeds.
+He went on to achieve a degree in Human Movement in 1987.

 During the summer of 1986, Holden played cricket for Saltaire in the Bradford League.
-It was during this period that he received a phone call from Halifax Town's assistant manager, Billy Ayre, asking him to play in some pre-season friendlies.
+It was during this period that he received a phone call from Halifax Town's assistant manager Billy Ayre, asking him to play in some pre-season friendlies.

 Halifax Town

 Holden joined Halifax Town as an amateur in August 1986.
-The "Shaymen" were then under the leadership of Mick Jones.
-He made his debut in a 3–0 defeat by Burnley at Turf Moor.
-At the end of the 1986–87 campaign, he was named the club's Player of the Year.
-He was rewarded with a professional contract with a weekly wage of £125.
+The Shaymen were then under the leadership of Mick Jones.
+He made his debut in a 3–0 defeat to Burnley at Turf Moor.
+At the end of the 1986–87 campaign, he was named the club's Player of the Year, and was rewarded with a professional contract with a weekly wage of £125.

-To supplement his income, until pre-season began he worked at Webb's chicken factory at Cross Hills.
+To supplement his income until pre-season began, he worked at Webb's chicken factory at Cross Hills.

 He remained at Halifax until the spring of 1988, at which point Billy Ayre had taken over from Peterborough-bound Mick Jones.
-After 67 League appearances and twelve goals, he was sold to Watford for £125,000.
+After 67 league appearances and twelve goals, he was sold to Watford for £125,000.